FFizzZZ/Fizz/Notes/Linux Kernel/Kernel Synchronization Methods.md

 * You cannot hold a spin lock while you acquire a semaphore, because you might have to sleep while waiting for the semaphore, and you cannot sleep while holding a spin lock.

 * Additionally, unlike spin locks, semaphores do not disable kernel preemption and, consequently, code holding a semaphore can be preempted.

+If an user-space process obtain a spin lock and be interrupted, what would happen?